SchoolOfCode/workshop_intro-to-codewars/README.md

 # Codewars

-Codewars is a great place to practice breaking down problems into solvable chunks.
-We have selected a few to get going with.
+Codewars is a great place to practice breaking down problems into solvable chunks and articulating your problem-solving in pairs.
+We've selected a few to get you started.

 ## Challenges to have a go at first